L-Baldacchino/GradePal/README.md

 Inside the Support tab, students can:
 - Read why the app was built
 - Donate via Buy Me a Coffee
-- Send feedback directly from the app (email)
+- Join the Discord community
-- Email subject auto-includes app version
-- Works with Gmail, Outlook, and system chooser
+- View Github repo
 - Reset all saved data across the entire app

 ## 🎨 Theme Support